naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Nadine Angry: I said don't tell me!

-Eris: Do we have any back up?
+Eris: Do we have any back up?!

 Scruffy: (searching the bags) We don't have any gas canisters, so no.